yandex-cloud/docs/en/_tutorials/routing/openvpn.md

 1. Your subscription will be displayed on the screen: **Subscription 1**.
 1. To copy the activation key, click **Copy Key** under **Subscription Key**.

-Enter the activation key in the admin panel at `https://<VM public IP address>/admin/`.
+Wait until the VM status changes to `RUNNING` and enter the activation key in the admin panel at `https://<VM public IP address>/admin/`.

 ## Create an OpenVPN user {#configure-openvpn}